Machine learning, quantum chaos, and pseudorandom evolution

 In this paper, we have put forward the idea of using deep learning to probe the real-time evolution of chaotic quantum systems.
 As a first step in this program, we modeled time evolution with pseudorandom operators sampled from several distinct $k$-design ensembles.
 This was motivated by the results of \cite{2017JHEP...04..121R}, and the generic conjecture that chaotic time-evolution operators become increasingly pseudorandom over time.
 By training a convolutional neural network with data samples drawn from correlation functions, we have shown that it is possible to determine the level of pseudorandomness in a system's evolution by solving a simple image recognition problem.
 Importantly, this can be done with very modest computational resources.
 This allows us to detect pseudorandomness associated with scrambling behavior with none of the traditionally expensive computations associated with that task.
 We have also shown that even samples from 2-point functions (which are not OTOCs) encode enough information to detect pseudorandom behavior associated with scrambling.

 There are several lines of inquiry worth pursuing in light of these results.
 First, it would be interesting to extend this thought process to systems that are chaotic but with a deterministic Hamiltonian.
 For instance, the Ising model with certain choices of parameters exhibits a range of thermalization behaviors \cite{2011PhRvL.106e0405B}.
 We are exploring this question now \cite{BLAH}.
-In that case, as time passes, the hope is that the CNN could find the exact time at which the classification changes, which would correspond to the scrambling time.
-Interestingly, this could be extended further to find more, currently unknown, time scales.
+In that case, as time passes, the expectation is that the CNN can detect the exact time at which the classification changes, corresponding to the scrambling time.
+More speculatively, one might hope this could be extended to find other time scales of physical interest.